Patrick Hockey “Kakadu Jabiru” (detail) c.1990 | Private Collection, Sydney

 Koowootha

 Heather Koowootha was born in Yarrabah, Queensland, in 1966, and lives and works in Cairns.
-Her works are inspired by teachings passed onto her from her mother’s culture, from the Yidinji people of Yarrabah, Queensland, and from her father’s culture, from the Wik Mungkan people of Aurukun, Queensland.
+Her works are inspired by teachings passed onto her from her mother’s culture, the Yidinji people of Yarrabah, Queensland, and from her father’s culture, the Wik Mungkan people of Aurukun, Queensland.

 Jason